gbtislam/supermariobros/README.txt

 update num 1.0.0 to 2.0.1
-in this update you can play super mario bros but with controller used the lib file ()
+in this update you can play super mario bros but with controller used the lib file (jinput)